V-Droid-Agent/V-Droid/README.md

 6. Add model provider APIs as environment variables.

     Three API providers are supported: OpenAI and its compatible APIs, and Azure OpenAI services.
 You may configure any of these based on your preferences.

+   **These APIs are only used for building the working memory, V-Droid allows to build the working memory without using these third-party APIs**
     ```bash
     # Add to .bashrc.